 - On a large plate or tray - put a layer of the nachos, then a layer of salsa, then a layer of the bbq jackfruit, then drizzle the nacho cheese on top

-- Repeat this step for 2-3 layers, maybe even if you’re feeling daring!
+- Repeat this step for 2-3 layers, maybe even more if you're feeling daring!